goldcyper/ns-map-project/README.md

 You can either copy/paste each path panstackingly by hand or use a text file to csv converter.

+Example of a txt to csv converter is here: https://convertio.co/txt-csv/

-Then once you have the CSV File you can copy/paste all the paths into a google spreedsheet.
+Then once you have the CSV File you can copy/paste all the paths into a google spreadsheet.

 ### Self-Contained HTML Example: